 In countries with weak animal protection laws, such as China, millions of dogs and cats are bludgeoned, hanged, bled to death and often skinned alive for their fur.
 Under these circumstances it is cheaper to skin animals than to produce synthetic fur.
 Animal fur from China can be deliberately mislabeled as faux, and is often dyed and sheared.
 This fur is used as trim on garments or for trinkets.

 No compassionate person promotes fur fashion, which is why fashion houses such as Hugo Boss and Armani have recently joined the ranks of ethical luxury brands.
 Among other places, West Hollywood has banned the sale of fur, as have Australian department stores.
 Progressive companies, such as Woolworths have pledged to be fur free through the International Consumers for a Fur Free Society program.
 Many South African retailers have adopted a fur free policy - see @ www.furfree.net

 Takealot has been made aware of the facts surrounding the fur industry, but communication has been fruitless.
 As Takealot has not been willing to listen to our concerns, nor review its policy regarding fur we are left with no choice but to boycott this company until it goes FUR FREE.

-Today: Lauren Greve for Fur Free is counting on you
+Today: Fur Free is counting on you